2 min read

 Tables

-Ghost's default table styles use hardcoded rgba(255,255,255) scroll-shadow gradients on the first and last cells.
-In dark mode these render as stark white blobs.
+Ghost's default table styles are not stylized at all.
+Typical border lines an a buggy scroll-shadow gradient that breaks on dark mode.
 Kiwi replaces the whole table style: no borders, alternating row backgrounds using existing dark-mode-aware CSS variables, and a slightly more prominent header row.

 Theme on GitHub